killianfmeehan/topological_node2vec/README.md

 ### usage

-There are quite a lot of hyperparameters for this network, most of which have proven important in at least some of our experiments.
+There are quite a lot of hyperparameters for this code, most of which have proven important in at least some of our experiments.
 This is an attempt at a brief summary for users.
 Alternatively (or in concert), please see the included tn2v_examples.ipynb notebook which repeats the examples shown in our paper.

 ---